 Matt Myftiu has been a journalist for two decades with a focus on technology, NASCAR and autos.

-I recently spent some time in a 2018 Traverse and I’m back with a full report on how it holds up.
+I recently spent some time in the 2018 Tiguan, and I’m back with a full report on how it holds up.

 It takes a special vehicle and lots of effort to win top automotive awards like the North American International Auto Show’s top utility honor … and Volvo figured it out for 2018 with its XC60 reboot.

 The stylish Swedish offering has drawn much acclaim in Detroit and beyond, but what’s all the hype about, and is it merited?
 I recently spent some time in a 2018 XC60, and I’m back with a full report.

 Just like the larger XC90 on which it’s based, classy is the first word that comes to mind when you look at the XC60.
 Even sitting next to vehicles from BMW, Benz, Audi or Cadillac, the Volvo holds its own visually.

 The exterior is distinctly Volvo -- somewhat bold yet still sleek and elegant.
 It’s a good mixed personality.
 20-inch alloy wheels with all-season tires were featured on the vehicle I tested.

 A panoramic moonroof with power sunshade is offered, and you will find very comfortable leather seating.
 The seats remain comfy on long rides, and the heated seats were very effective.
 The front seats can also use memory to save your settings.

 Up front on the interior, you’ll find attractive and well-designed vertical slotted air vents.
 Another pretty touch is the subtle driftwood inlays up front.
 Rear seats are also roomy for the segment.

 No need to fumble in your pockets, as the XC60 comes with keyless entry and drive.
 Four-zone climate control is featured, and you can fold down the rear seats for a good amount of storage space.